How to get in touch

-The term 'welfare' covers a range of issues relating to awards and grants, social security benefits and health; in fact, anything which may affect your well-being or prevent you from making the most of your time at the College.
+The term 'welfare' covers a range of issues relating to awards and grants, social security benefits and health; in fact, anything which may affect your well-being or prevent you from making the most of your time at the University.
 Speaking with someone in Student Welfare may make your difficulties easier to resolve.

 Counselling and therapy can help when you are feeling anxious, angry, overwhelmed and confused, sad or just ‘not yourself’.
 The process can help with how you feel about yourself and how you relate to others.